 What is Scrivener?

 Created by Literature & Latte, Scrivener is a downloadable software that authors can use to write their books, organize their book bibles, create their characters, plot their work, format, export and more.
-It’s an amazing tool that really provides authors with the ability to write their books the way they want to write them.
+It’s an amazing book writing tool that really provides authors with the ability to write their books the way they want to write them.
 One of the key features I love is the ability to organize and label everything, down to the scene level in each chapter.

 Check out this video created by Scrivener to find out more:

 If you’re interested in getting more technical information about Scrivener and what it does, or if you have questions about pricing or ‘trying before you buy’ you can head over to Scrivener’s helpful FAQ page here.